winitzki/scall/tutorial/programming_dhall.md

 ### Verifying the laws of monoids

-In some cases, Dhall's `assert` feature is able to verify typeclass laws symbolically.
+In some cases, Dhall's `assert` checker is able to verify typeclass laws symbolically.

 The `Monoid` typeclass has three laws: two identity laws and one associativity law.
 We can write `assert` expressions that verify those laws for any given evidence value of type `Monoid a`.